TheOdinProject/css-exercises/CONTRIBUTING.md

 * HTML in lessons is not displaying properly
 * A new feature for the website

-Regardless of the complexity of a change, when you wish to make a contribution on a TOP repo you should follow any further instructions in this guide.
+Regardless of the complexity of a change, when you wish to make a contribution on one of TOP's repos you should follow any further instructions in this guide.

 ### Repo Specific Instructions